betaglot/plantabeta/docs/dev/Offline.md

 Give planters a treeview of actions.
 Practical tool on letter sized paper

 How to print out documentation like [Python's Docs](https://docs.python.org/3/download.html)?

+## Offline Navigation

+Table of Contents work offline.
+Use instead of JavaScript sidebars